joyceky/jschallenge_watney/README.md

 ## Watney Decoder

-Before he can be rescued Watney must find a way to communicate with earth.
-During the accident the normal communications equipment was destroyed - but Mark has found a piece of scientific equipment with a camera capable of transmitting photos to Earth.
+Before he can be rescued Watney must find a way to communicate with NASA on Earth.
+During the accident the normal communications equipment was destroyed - but Mark has found a piece of scientific equipment with a camera capable of transmitting photos to NASA.

-Mark can communicate with earth by writing down messages and showing them to the camera, but NASA has difficulties responding.
+Mark can communicate with NASA by writing down messages and showing them to the camera, but NASA has difficulties responding.

 Luckily the camera is remote controlled and can spin 360 degrees.
 He devises a way to allow NASA to encode and send messages.